Eek, a Penis!

-"Eek, a Penis!" is the fifth episode in the twelfth season of the American animated series South Park.
+"Eek, a Penis!" is the fifth episode in the twelfth season of the American animated sitcom South Park.
 The 172nd episode of the series overall, it originally aired on Comedy Central in the United States on April 9, 2008.
 In the episode, Mrs. Garrison seeks to become a man again through the help of a new medical procedure.
 The subplot focuses on Cartman's attempt to teach struggling inner-city school children how to succeed by cheating.
 This plot is a parody of the 1988 film Stand and Deliver, with Eric Cartman playing a role similar to that of Jaime Escalante.
 The episode was rated TV-MA L for strong language in the United States.

 The episode was written and directed by series co-creator Trey Parker and co-written by series co-creator Matt Stone.

 Plot summary

-The episode begins with Mrs. Garrison crying in front of her class as she recounts the story of a pregnant transsexual who appeared on The Oprah Winfrey Show a week before the episode's release.
-She claims that having a baby makes her a woman and that Mrs. Garrison herself is still a man deep down inside.
-She then explains that she is no longer happy as a woman, but is unable to return to being a man because her penis was destroyed after her sex-change operation in an old episode.
-After launching into a rage, Garrison is removed from teaching by Principal Victoria until she gets her personal life in order, and Cartman is appointed as temporary teacher in Garrison's place.
-The kids in class then steal the answer sheet for the next day's test from Garrison's desk, and as a result pass with high scores.
+The episode begins with Mr. Garrison crying in front of his class as he recounts the story of a pregnant transsexual who appeared on The Oprah Winfrey Show a week before the episode's release.
+He claims that having a baby makes him a woman and that Mr. Garrison himself is still a man deep down inside.
+He then explains that he is no longer happy as a woman, but is unable to return to being a man because his penis was destroyed after his sex-change operation in a past episode.
+After launching into a rage, Garrison is removed from teaching by Principal Victoria until he gets his personal life in order, and Cartman is appointed as a temporary teacher in Garrison's place.
+The kids in class then steal the answer sheet for the next day's test from Garrison's desk and, as a result, pass with high scores.
 Impressed by the high scores, the Denver County school board asks Cartman to teach a struggling inner-city classroom at Jim Davis High School.

-Mrs. Garrison sees a news report describing how scientists can use a mouse to grow a human ear, and decides to have the same experiment performed on her to get a new penis, but when she opens its cage to look at it, it escapes from the lab and begins to race all over town, causing stereotypical hysterical reactions in all the women who see it.
+Mr. Garrison sees a news report describing how scientists can use a mouse to grow a human ear, and decides to have the same experiment performed on him to get a new penis, but when he opens its cage to look at it, it escapes from the lab and begins to race all over town, causing stereotypical hysterical reactions in all the women who see it, hence the title.